andreivo/CicadaProject/docs/pages/index.md

 In addiction, the environmental information should be accessed in a web platform (Cicada Web) and in a mobile app (Cicada Mobile).

 Not started yet.

+For more details, see the section {% include doc.html name="Cicada Data Science" path="giii/giii-index" %}.